What’s new in the latest version?

 Documentation in “house” format (see 4.4)

-For the first time there is the requirement for some form of standard format and layout for your procedures – “imperative mandatory style”.
+For the first time, there is the requirement for some form of standard format and layout for your procedures – “imperative mandatory style”.

 More clarity on how long you keep records for (see 4.11)

-Nothing new here for “normal” medicinal products, however the previous version of Chapter 4 just stated records should be kept for “one year after expiry of the batch”.
+Nothing new here for “normal” medicinal products, however, the previous version of Chapter 4 just stated records should be kept for “one year after the expiry of the batch”.
 Elsewhere in GMP it also stated “or at least five years after certification of the batch by the Qualified Person, whichever is the longer”.
 Here in the update they just bring the two sentences together.

 What is new is further clarity on records associated with the manufacture of clinical trial materials (“at least five years after the completion or formal discontinuation of the last clinical trial in which the batch was used”).